shasin999-gcek/copopso/README.md

 ### Install Git to your linux

-Every code that we written is uploaded to a common github repository.
+Every code that we write is uploaded to a common github repository.
 So all our team members can watch and edit our code.
-Before install git on your computer first create an account on github. goto www.github.com
+Before installing git on your computer first create an account on github. goto www.github.com
 ```markdown
 To install Github